 Possible futures – Thinking how I’ll benefit the future if I hit my goal

 Possible selves – How will I benefit those around me if I hit my goal

 Near-term gratifications – How will I feel getting a compliment from trimming off a little fat

-Task interest – Sharing with others how I got where I am now Use these to keep check on where you are, how you are going, and where you would like to be.
+Task interest – Sharing with others how I got where I am now Use these to keep a check on where you are, how you are going, and where you would like to be.

 Give yourself a pat on the back.
 It’s all too easy to put off celebrating yourself when you are busy or responsible for others.
-Celebrating your victories, however large or small, is one of the best way to keep momentum up.
+Celebrating your victories, however large or small, is one of the best ways to keep momentum up.
 Go out for a special evening with a loved one, treat yourself to something new, or maybe just talk to your coach or close friends.

 We hope you find this useful.